 It is a sad fact that most folks under the age of 60 don’t remember how to make homemade chocolate pudding from scratch.
 Boxed pudding (like Jell-O Brand – yikes!) was introduced to the American public during the processed food explosion that gained momentum after WWII ended.

-The incredible ease of making instant pudding by just emptying a box of sugar/chemicals into a bowl and mixing in some milk quickly eliminated any memory of how to cook pudding over the stove with real ingredients!
+The incredible ease of making instant pudding by just emptying a box of sugar/chemicals into a bowl and mixing in some milk quickly eliminated any memory of how to cook homemade chocolate pudding over the stove with real ingredients!

 3 cups whole milk (preferably fresh, nonhomogenized milk from a local family farm)

 2 extra large, free range eggs or 4 egg yolks

 1/4 cup freshly ground flour (where to find)